SpeksForks/silverstripe-site-notice/README.md

 - Add the notice you wish to display
 - Click Save (IMPORTANT)

 Adding Template Variable: Now that you have added a site notice in the admin interface, we must add some code to the Page.ss template to allow this notice to be displayed on our website.
-Add the following code where you would like the notice to be displayed;
+Add the following code where you would like the notice to be displayed

 -------------------------------------------
 <% with $SiteConfig %>
 	<% if $SiteNotice %>